danielrdehaan/ReaMOD_Development/README.md

 ## Usage

+Note to Windows users: ASIO audio drivers have been reported to NOT work with ReaMOD since only one app can control the driver at a time and ReaMOD relies on audio to be able run in the background.

 ### Opening the ReaMOD Window

 - After installing the plugin, you can open the ReaMOD window by running the custom action: